MoonPoet/xaprb-src/content/blog/2007/mysql-table-checksum-116-released.md

 Incompatible changes:

 *   The chunking functionality no longer guarantees chunks will be no larger than the specified size.
-Use &#8211;chunksize-exact for that.
+Use `--chunksize-exact` for that.
 Note that the chunking functionality is still experimental and likely to change further.

 Changes:

 *   Chunking now works with multiple-column indexes.
-*   Added &#8211;quiet option, useful for cron jobs with &#8211;replicate.
+*   Added `--quiet` option, useful for cron jobs with `--replicate.`
-*   Added &#8211;float-precision option; works around different floating-point formats.
+*   Added `--float-precision` option; works around different floating-point formats.
-*   Added &#8211;sleep-coef option; sleeps a multiple of the time the last checksum took.
+*   Added `--sleep-coef` option; sleeps a multiple of the time the last checksum took.
 *   Added error handling for tables that are dropped during checksumming.
-*   Added documentation on the finer points of &#8211;replicate-do and &#8211;binlog-do.
+*   Added documentation on the finer points of `--replicate-do` and `--binlog-do.`

 Bugs fixed: